herrbert74/herrbert74.github.io/_posts/2024-06-27-architecture-related-decisions-introduction.markdown

 ![starting-image](/assets/img/posts/20240627_architecture.jpg){: width="512" height="512" }

+Architecture is the way various components on different layers of an application relate to each other.
+It could be high-level, such as UI, model, and data relations, but it can be more focused, like MVP, MVVM, and MVI architectures in the presentation layer.

 Other parts in the series:<br>
 Architecture related decisions in Android - Introduction (this article)<br>
 [Architecture related decisions in Android - Error handling and Monads]<br>